 How To Clean A Variable Valve Timing Solenoid (Solved!)

-After you verified that the variable valve timing solenoid is working properly, you need to reinstall it.
+After you verify that the variable valve timing solenoid is working properly, you need to reinstall it.
 Put the solenoid back in place and reinstall the bolt.
 Then, reattach the electrical harness.

 8. Delete any error codes